alexanderGugel/ied/README.md

 during the development process.

-A global [configuration](lib/config.js) can be supplied via environment variables. `NODE_DEBUG` can be used in order to debug specific sub-systems.
+A global [configuration](lib/config.js) can be supplied via environment variables. `DEBUG` can be used in order to debug specific sub-systems.
 The progress bar will be disabled in that case.

 Although `run-script` is supported, lifecycle scripts are not.